hopetobeneglected/DiscordChecker/README.md

 # DiscordChecker

-This script will help you with checking whether your Discord Tokens are valid or invalid
+This script will help you with checking whether your Discord Tokens are valid or invalid.

 Clone the repository to your computer, put the tokens to tokens.txt and run the script.